generic tetromino game

 GameState:lines

-The number of lines cleared.
+The total number of lines cleared.

 GameState:lines() -> integer